Payments Technology

 How to accept NFC mobile payments from your phone

-When you’re comparing NFC-enabled mobile payment providers, look for one that offers merchant-acquiring services.
+Whether you sell at events, have a physical shop or restaurant, or need to accept contactless payments on the go, when you’re comparing NFC-enabled mobile payment service providers, look for one that offers merchant-acquiring services.
 This way, you won’t have to worry about also getting a merchant ID from the bank in order to process payments.

 Follow these steps to process NFC mobile payments: